Taxability of Gift Certificates

 The IRS has recently issued an opinion that gift certificates, gift cards, gift coupons which have a face value on them are considered cash equivalents and therefore are subject to employment taxes without regard to their value.
 This includes gift certificates which cannot be converted to cash.
 It also includes theater tickets and tickets to sporting events.
 Gift certificates or gift cards to the Bookie, Home Depot, Nordstrom, etc., which are given to employees for any reason and for any amount are taxable to the employee.

-Payroll Services will tax employees using the earnings type “Fair Market Value” (FMV) and the value will appear on the PEARS.
+Payroll Services will tax employees using the earnings type “Fair Market Value” (FMV) or FMS for students.
 Accounts Payable will provide payment information to Payroll Services.
 Departments should identify recipient’s name, WSU Id number, account coding and amount received on invoices, department order comments, or purchasing card notes when processing orders.

 Employer-provided holiday gift coupons redeemable at local grocery stores are not excludable from gross income and wages as a de minimis fringe benefit, according to a recently published technical advice memorandum from the Internal Revenue Service.